01 of 26

 Make Your Ironing Board a Piece of Art

 Most laundry rooms have an ironing board.
-If yours is hanging in a prominent spot in the laundry room, make it a piece of art.
+If you don't have a built-in ironing board and yours is hanging in a prominent spot in the laundry room, make it a piece of art.
 Gone are the dull grey covers of yesteryear.
 There is an ironing board cover to match any decor.Continue to 19 of 26 below.

 19 of 26

 There is absolutely no reason to have a boring plain white laundry basket.
 Pick the colors that make you happy.Continue to 20 of 26 below.